gs-yoon/gs-yoon.github.io/project.md

 # In-Memory Computing SRAM with Xnor CNN
 <hr width="100%" color="black" size="5">
-It was writed by Dissertation
+It was written for Dissertation

 I developed a system accelerating CNN.
 It was organized with computable SRAM and optimized xnor-network CNN.